weee waste

 WEEE Waste Collection

-From household appliances to your business’ IT equipment, any old, broken, or obsolete electronic waste needs recycling where possible.
-Your business has a responsibility to ensure it follows UK law when getting rid of any e-waste.
-We can advise on what you need to do and help arrange proper WEEE disposal.
-Call 0800 211 8390 or contact us online for a free WEEE collection quote.
+Old IT equipment, broken fridges, or obsolete electronic waste needs recycling where possible.
+Your business has a responsibility to follow UK law when getting rid of any e-waste.
+We can advise on what you need to do and arrange reliable WEEE collection.
+Get a free quote today – call 0800 211 8390 or contact us online.

 small wheelie bin icon Collections in the last 7 days